rundeck/rundeck/docs/jp/manpages/man1/rd-project.md

 # DESCRIPTION

-The rd-project command is used to create projects in the Rundeck base directory.
+The rd-project command is used to create projects.

 The command will create the necessary directory structure and configuration files, and can be used to configure the project's properties.